code-craft-us-1/assignments/README.md

 Once you accept:

 1. You will get a repository of your own.
-1. Observe in the `Actions` tab, that the build is failing.
+1. Observe the failure of a workflow in the `Actions` tab.
 1. Clone the repository and code.
 Do not create any branch.
 To start, see README.md in your repository.
 1. Commit and push to GitHub.
 This will trigger another run in the `Actions` tab.
 1. Ensure that the code compiles and the tests are passing.
 This will give you a successful run.
 Check for the green-tick in the `Actions` tab.